mikedilger/solvent/README.md

-# dglr
+# solvent
-A Dependency Graph Library written in Rust.
+Dependency Resolver library

-It helps you resolve dependency orderings by building up a dependency graph and resolving the in-order dependences of some target node.
-It is currently quite simple, but useful.
+Solvent helps you to resolve dependency orderings by building up a dependency graph and then resolving the dependences of some target node in an order such that each output depends only upon the previous outputs.

+It is currently quite simple, but is still useful.

 ## Example
 You can use it like this: